Log in

 The product backlog should be the single source of truth for product requirements.
 If something isn't in the backlog, the team shouldn’t be working on it.

 Your goal shouldn’t be to empty the backlog of all of its PBIs.
 Instead, the goal should be to refine the list and keep the backlog filled with relevant PBIs.
-This helps you continuously add value to your product.
+This refinement helps you continuously add value to your product.

 What is product backlog refinement?